idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step07_parallel.md

 typical.
 The optimum arrangement for parallel execution will be hardware and problem dependent.
 It may be worth while exploring differing arrangements before running a full-scale problem.

-!alert note title=Parallel can be enabled in Peacock In the "Execute" tab of Peacock, the `mpiexec` and `--n-threads` options can be used by selecting the "Use MPI" and "Use Threads" checkboxes and specifying the command syntax.
+!alert note title=Parallelism can be enabled in Peacock.
+In the "Execute" tab of Peacock, the `mpiexec` and `--n-threads` options can be used by selecting the "Use MPI" and "Use Threads" checkboxes and specifying the command syntax.
 These options can be set and enabled by default in +Peacock > Preferences+.

 *For more information about command-line options, please visit the [application_usage/command_line_usage.md] page.*